Bagalbandi: Etymology

-Bagalbandi (Hindi: बगलबंदी, Bagalbandi) is a combined colloquial word, Bagal suggests 'side of the body' and bandhi or bandi implies to bands or 'to tie.'
+Bagalbandi (Hindi: बगलबंदी, Bagalbandi, Marathi: बाराबंदी.
+Barabandi, Nepali: दौरा, Daura) is a combined colloquial word, Bagal suggests 'side of the body' and bandhi or bandi implies to bands or 'to tie.'

 Regional styles

 In Hindi belt, Rajasthan and Gujarat it is worn with dhoti, turban and forms part of traditional male costume in the region.
 In Hindi belt apart from dhoti, it is also worn with tight fitted trousers called churidar or salwar.
 Like most common traditional dresses with minor alterations it has also become a popular style among females today.